 Beyond that, its GuideRails and mesh support systems provide the level of structure needed for longer wear.

-4. Best for Running: Asics GEL Kayano 21
+4. Asics GEL Kayano 29

 Runners with plantar fasciitis should make sure their sneaker of choice is designed to absorb shock and resist compression.

-The GEL Kayano 21 from Asics does both, softening the impact of landing while encouraging a smooth, bouncy push-off.
+The GEL Kayano 29 from Asics does both, softening the impact of landing while encouraging a smooth, bouncy push-off.
 It also stabilizes the midsole and arch to prevent feet from rolling inward.
 This balance of structure and comfort are key to reducing the unpleasant symptoms of plantar fasciitis.

-5. Best for Hiking: Salomon X Ultra 3 Mid GTX Hiking Boots
+6. Salomon X Ultra 3 Mid GTX Hiking Boots

 Featuring a contoured insole and heel cup, OrthoLite sock liners and an overall stabilizing shape and design, Salomon's X Ultra 3 Mid GTX hiking boots are as durable as they are wearable.
 They support, cushion and elevate the heel of the foot in order to ensure comfort throughout long hikes, which should help alleviate the pain caused by plantar fasciitis.

-6. Best Sandals: OOFOS OOahh Slide Sandal
+7. OOFOS OOahh Slide Sandal

 For the record, sandals are not the best choice when it comes to plantar fasciitis-friendly shoes because most are thin or lack structure, Dr. Cohen says.